 Schedule Social Media

 In today’s market, social media is extremely important for getting your business out there and for finding new customers.
-However, social media can take a lot of time from your day.
+However, marketing as a solopreneur can take a lot of time from your day.
 After all, to be successful you must post several times a day and on different platforms.
 Fortunately, there are social media scheduling platforms that allow you to create one post that can be posted to different social media sites.
 You can also schedule them ahead of time so that you do not have to constantly interrupt your day to post.

 Just write a post and select what social media platforms to post to and what time.
 This means no more time spent switching from one social media platform to the other just to type out the same message.
 Since they can be scheduled, you can also batch the work and type out days worth of posts at one time.
 A huge time saver for solopreneurs who don’t want to fall behind on their marketing.